Doesn't seem familiar? Jump to the "Ultra" help about types of items in the gradebook.

 - Optionally, add the new item to a category to use when you create calculations.

-You can only choose a grade unit that has a grading schema associated it with it.
+You can only choose a grade unit that has a grading schema associated with it.
 For example, you can't use Text as the grade unit until text grading schemas are available in the Ultra Course View.
 You can change the grade unit even after you start grading.

-After you make a manually added item visible to students, they see it on their global and course grades pages—with or without a grade.
+After you make a manually added item visible to students, they see the item on their global and course grades pages—with or without a grade.